12 SNMP¶

 Clixon supports SNMP for retreiving and setting values via netsnmp using a MIB-YANG mapping defined in RFC6643.

-The SNMP frontend acts as an intermediate between the Net-SNMP daemon (snmpd) and the Clixon backend.
-It communicates over the AgentX protocol to snmpd typically via a UNIX socket, and over the internal IPC protocol to the Clixon backend.
+The SNMP frontend acts as an intermediate daemon between the Net-SNMP daemon (snmpd) and the Clixon backend.
+Clixon-snmp communicates over the AgentX protocol to snmpd typically via a UNIX socket, and over the internal IPC protocol to the Clixon backend.

 Clixon-snmp implements RFC 6643 Translation of Structure of Management Information Version 2 (SMIv2) MIB Modules to YANG Modules.
-The RFCdescribes how a MIB is translated to a YANG file using extensions defining a mapping to object IDs and types in the MIB.
+The RFC defines how a MIB is translated to YANG using extensions that define a mapping between YANG statements and SMI object IDs and types in the MIB.

 A user can then communicate with snmpd using any of the SNMP v2/v3 tools, such as snmpget, snmpwalk and others.